dvatterott/dvatterott.github.io/_posts/_posts/2018-01-23-is-not-in-with-pyspark.markdown

 </table>

 **EDIT**<br>
-I recently gave the [pyspark documentation](https://spark.apache.org/docs/2.3.0/api/python/pyspark.sql.html#pyspark.sql.DataFrame.join) a more thorough reading and realized that pyspark's join command has a left_anti option.
+I recently gave the [PySpark documentation](https://spark.apache.org/docs/2.3.0/api/python/pyspark.sql.html#pyspark.sql.DataFrame.join) a more thorough reading and realized that PySpark's join command has a left_anti option.
 The left_anti option produces the same functionality as described above, but in a single join command (no need to create a dummy column and filter).

 For example, the following code will produce rows in b where the id value is not present in a.